ishanjmukherjee/cpp-practice-and-notes/README.md

 };
 ```
 - `struct`s are a carry-over from the C language and are not generally used; classes are preferred. `struct`s are essentially the same as classes, except that their default access modifier is public.
+- From the [notes from this MIT lecture](https://ocw.mit.edu/courses/6-096-introduction-to-c-january-iap-2011/resources/mit6_096iap11_lec07/): the `private` access modifier prevents even derived classes from accessing data members and member functions.
+"To allow derived classes but not outside code to access data members and member functions, we must declare them as `protected`."